nightrome/matconvnet-calvin/README.md

 - **Usage:** Run `demo_fcn()`
 - **What:** This trains and tests an FCN-16s network based on VGG-16 for semantic segmentation on the SIFT Flow dataset.
 The performance varies a bit compared to the implementation of \[2\], as they first train FCN-32s and use it to finetune FCN-16s.
 Instead we directly train FCN-16s.
 For weakly \[3,4\] and semi supervised training, see the options in fcnTrainGeneric().
 - **Model:** Training this model takes about 12h on a Titan X GPU.
 If you just want to use it you can download the pretrained model in the installation step above.
 Then run the demo to see the test results.
 - **Results:** If the program executes correctly, it will print the semantic segmentation performance.
 It will also show an image from the SIFT Flow dataset, the ground-truth labels, the output labeling and an image that shows the different types of error (similar to the figure above).
-The example model achieves 83.8% Pixel Acc., 48.8% Mean Acc. and 36.7% Mean IU.
+The example model achieves 83.8% Global Accuracy, 48.8% Class Accuracy and 36.7% Mean IOU.

 3) **E2S2**
 - **Usage**: Run `demo_e2s2()`